Blkzer0/fbme/README.md

 # fbme
-Two scripts, one sends mass friend requests and the other is a mass deletion for those sent requests.
-Details in the script.
+Three scripts all in java.
+Tested on firefox and chrome.

+ Mass requester with time delay option
+ Mass delete of all sent requests
+ Mass confirm request

 These scripts are for educational purposes.
-These scripts are not coded by me, therefore i do not take any responsibility of the misuse of these scripts.
+These scripts are open-source so i am not responsible for the misuse of these scripts.